AdaCore Security Policy

 Team

 There are two teams responsible for incident response at AdaCore: the Computer Security Incident Response Team (CSIRT) and the Product Security Incident Response Team (PSIRT).
-The CSIRT team responds to security incidents impacting our information system, whereas the PSIRT team reacts to incidents occurring in our Software Supply Chain and potentially affecting our products.
+The CSIRT team responds to security incidents impacting our information system, whereas the PSIRT team reacts to incidents occurring in our Software Supply Chain with the potential to affect our products.

 Security Incident Responders train the team to respond to security incidents.
 Tabletop exercises are regularly performed to test the incident response process.
-Security Incident Responders have direct knowledge of AdaCore operations and can act quickly in case of unexpected events.
+Security Incident Responders have direct knowledge of AdaCore operations and can act quickly to address events.

 Detection